What is Tinea Versicolor?

-Discolouration of the skin which results in patches are the most noticeable symptom of tinea versicolor.
-The discolouration can occur on the arms, neck, chest or at the back.
-These patches may be lighter or darker than the surrounding skin, dark, itchy or scaly, pink, red or brown in colour and prone to disappear in colour in less humid or cold weather conditions.
+Discoloration of the skin which results in patches is the most noticeable symptom of tinea versicolor.
+The discoloration can occur on the arms, neck, chest, or back.
+These patches may be lighter or darker than the surrounding skin, dark, itchy or scaly, pink, red, or brown in color, and prone to disappear in color in less humid or cold weather conditions.

 How does Ayurveda help to Treat Tinea Versicolor?